Sliick / Articles / Product

 Sliick Docs: Complete User Guide

 Sliick Docs brings native, versioned document generation to your Salesforce org.
-Admins design templates in a WYSIWYG editor and publish them as immutable releases; business users generate the resulting PDFs in one click from any record page; Flows generate them in bulk; and the auto-email pipeline routes the finished file to the right recipients automatically.
+Admins design templates in a WYSIWYG editor and publish them as immutable releases; business users generate the resulting PDF or Microsoft Word file in one click from any record page; list-view mass actions and Flows generate them in bulk; and the auto-email pipeline routes the finished file to the right recipients automatically.
 This guide is the complete reference for everyone who touches the product.

 Guide overview